stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - [Task](https://taskfile.dev) - `brew install go-task`
 - [Terraform](https://www.terraform.io/) - Use [these installation instructions](https://developer.hashicorp.com/terraform/install#darwin)

-Flux uses [Helm](https://helm.sh/) to manage packages on your clusters, but you do not need to install the Helm command-line tool.
+Flux can use [Helm](https://helm.sh/) to manage packages on your clusters, but you do not need to install the Helm command-line tool.

 ### Version Control and Continuous Integration